Molt/ue4-vive-modular-pawn-bp/README.md

 Firing a projectile from the controller.
 * Weapons which are subject to gravity.
 (Firing bows in both *Holopoint* and *The Lab*, some of the weapons in *Space Pirate Trainer*)

-### Parabolic Ray (**Currently in progress**)
-A modified version of *Ray* where instead of using a straight ray the interaction uses a 'drooping' parabolic curve.

-This can be useful for *Teleport* as it makes it easier to target areas on the ground.
-* Selecting a teleport location.
-(Choosing targets in *Budget Cuts*)

 ### Ray
 Interacting with elements by firing a 'beam' in the direction of the controller.
 * Selecting items from a menu.
 (The game loader in *SteamVR*, Choosing tools in *TiltBrush*)